SpellholdStudios/1pp/README.md

 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>).
 - French translation: Gwendolyne (Luren for proodreading).
-- ...
+- Russian translation: prozh.
-- Flaming sword component: Thanks in advance especially to Nythrun for letting us use her code!
+- Flaming sword component: Thanks in advance especially to <a href="http://www.shsforums.net/user/6665-nythrun/">Nythrun</a> for letting us use her code!
 We hope!
+- Smart Avatar & Armour Switching component: Thanks in advance especially to <a href="http://www.shsforums.net/user/1494-galactygon/">Galactygon</a> for letting us use his avatar appearance tweak code.
+- Thanks to invaluable support from the BG:EE team, without who this likely would not have been possible, and Trent Oster who has been awesome for sharing ToB development leftovers.
-- First installer: CamDawg.
+- First installer: <a href="http://www.shsforums.net/user/1242-camdawg/">CamDawg</a>.
 - Everyone else from the <a href="http://gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.

 ##